-Landline and mobile telephone communications are often unreliable and may only work for limited periods.
+Landline, mobile telephone and internet services are often unreliable and may only work for limited periods.
 Australian travellers should contact their telecommunication providers to check about international roaming.

 Piracy: There is a high risk of piracy in the coastal areas of Eritrea.
 There have been attacks by pirates against all forms of shipping in and around Eritrea's waters and the Gulf of Aden.
 Pirates have been using mother ships to attack shipping further than 1,000 nautical miles (1,850km) from the coast of Somalia.
 All forms of shipping are attractive targets for Somali pirates, including commercial vessels, yachts and luxury cruise liners.
 We strongly advise Australians to maintain a high level of vigilance and to exercise extreme caution when anywhere near these waters.

 Please refer to our air travel page for information about aviation safety and security.